-Senator Foraker discussed published statements regarding the president's attitude toward the senator's speech at this time, replied to a publication mentioning him as one of an anti-Roosevelt combination, reviewed the in-vestigation of the discharge of the ne-gro soldiers on account of the trouble at Brownsville, Tex., reiterated his views regarding recent railroad legis-lation motested agains: the infringelation, protested against the infringe-ment by one branch of the government on the rights of another branch, de-clared that the representatives of the clared that the representatives of the people in Congress are accountable only to the people and are not "properly sub-ject to any other influence," denied the right of any one except his consti-tuents to call him to account, and sounded a note of warning against in-creased surveillance of business men who need "no moral regeneration."
+THE SENATOR'S SPEECH.
+Senator Foraker discussed published statements regarding the president's attitude toward the senator's speech at this time, replied to a publication mentioning him as one of an anti-Roosevelt combination, reviewed the in-vestigation of the discharge of the ne-gro soldiers on account of the trouble at Browneville, Tex, reiterated his views regarding recent rallocad legis-lation, protested against the infringe-ment by one branch of the government on the rights of another branch, de-clared that the representatives of the people in Congress are accountable only to the people and are not "properly subto the people and are not "properly sub-ject to any other influence," denied the right of any one except his consti-tuents to call him to account, and sounded a note of warning against increased surveillance of business m who need "no moral regeneration."